Reikai Monogatari: Dictation and publishing

-Contents
+Summary of contents

-Unlike conventional religious scriptures, Reikai Monogatari is in the form of a novel.
-Onisaburo stated that in order to introduce the divine teachings widely, it was necessary to use a style of a novel instead of an academic text.

-It mostly consists of rhythmical tanka (a Japanese poetry of thirty-one syllables) and theatrical dialogues between characters.
-The dialogues are often comical and sprinkled with puns, wordplay and sometimes metafictional jokes that characters in the ancient era refer to or quote from Reikai Monogatari.
-Onisaburo stated that this tale is narrated with plain and simple words so that the ordinary people, instead of intellectuals, would comprehend the God's will.
+Onisaburo stated that in order to introduce the divine teachings widely it was necessary to use the form of a novel rather than an academic text, making Reikai Monogatari unlike other religious scriptures as it mostly consists of rhythmical tanka (a Japanese poetry of 31 syllables) and theatrical dialogues between characters.
+The dialogues are often comical and sprinkled with puns, wordplay, and sometimes metafictional jokes that characters in the ancient era refer to, or quote from other sections of Reikai Monogatari.
+Onisaburo wanted his story to be narrated with plain and simple words so that the ordinary people, rather than intellectuals, would comprehend the God's will.

-It contains a wide range of themes: the creation of the universe, the divinity of the supreme God, the status, relations and activities of Gods, origin of the emergence of Oomoto, relationship between gods and human beings, true state of the Spirit World, theory of life, of philosophy, of religion, of politics, of economics, of ideology, of education and of art, imperishability of spirit, account of incidents in the past (of 350,000 years ago) and in the modern times (in 1920s), and prophecy about the future (of the 50th century).
-There are also myths of the histories of various continents and parts of the world corresponding the Ryukyu Islands and Taiwan, and modern-day Iran, India, Sri Lanka, Africa, South America (including Argentina), and Australia.

-In summary, Reikai Monogatari tells: All things were created and evolved by the God of Great Origin which spirit has been permeating throughout the universe.
-However, while the evolution has been uncompleted, the evilness generated in various forms and caused the disturbance to the order of both the Spirit and Present World.
-Therefore, in order to accomplish the divine work of saving the Worlds and of bringing Heaven on Earth, the God named Kan-susanoo-no-ookami made public the divine teachings, dispatched its promoters to all over the Worlds and let them induce evil ones to repent, with the power and spirit of the words.
-(Onisaburo defined Kan-susanoo-no-ookami as the God of Salvation which has devoted oneself, with the infinite mercy, to save all things both in the Spirit and Present World.)
+In summary, Reikai Monogatari tells of how all things were created and evolved by the God of Great Origin, a Spirit that has been permeating the universe.
+However, as this Spirit's evolution is incomplete, evilness generated in various forms has caused disturbance to the order of both the Spirit and the Present World.
+Therefore, in order to accomplish the divine work of saving the Worlds and of bringing Heaven on Earth, the God named Kan-susanoo-no-ookami made public the divine teachings and dispatched its promoters to all over the Worlds in order to let the power and spirit of the words induce evil ones to repent.
+(Onisaburo defined Kan-susanoo-no-ookami as the God of Salvation which has devoted itself, with infinite mercy, to save all things both in the Spirit and Present World.)

+Reikai Monogatari contains a wide range of themes: the creation of the universe; the divinity of the supreme God; the status, relations, and activities of Gods; the origin of the emergence of Oomoto; the relationship between gods and human beings; the true state of the Spirit World; the theory of life, of philosophy, of religion, of politics, of economics, of ideology, of education, and of art; the imperishability of spirit; and accounts of incidents in both the past of 350,000 years ago and in the modern times of the 1920s, as well as prophecies about the future in the 50th century.
+It also contains myths concerning the histories of continents and parts of the world corresponding to the Ryukyu Islands and Taiwan, as well as modern-day Iran, India, Sri Lanka, Africa, South America, and Australia.

-The doctrine preached in Reikai Monogatari indicates fallacies of existing philosophies, religions, and ideologies and denounces the despotism generated from egoism and the oppression and exploitation of a certain race.
-It also admonishes people's depravity and indolence, and aims to inspire all human beings to be restored as "Child of God, Shrine of God" and to co-exist in mutual prosperity, in the world reconstructed under an order based upon the Supreme God's will.
+The doctrine preached in Reikai Monogatari highlights the fallacies of existing philosophies, religions, and ideologies, and denounces the despotism generated from egoism and the oppression and exploitation of a certain race.
+It also admonishes people's depravity and indolence, and aims to inspire all human beings to be restored as "Child of God, Shrine of God" and to co-exist in mutual prosperity, in a world reconstructed under an order based upon the Supreme God's will.